 - What can I tell myself or do differently next time to get a different outcome?

-Simple steps to train your brain to avoid a diet relapse
+3 Simple Steps to train your brain to Avoid a diet relapse

 An excellent way to test your plan in advance is to visualize the plan.

 - Take a moment to close your eyes and put yourself in the same situation.
 Bring up all the thoughts and feelings that derailed you from your healthy eating behaviors.